Manaaaar/XIOT_Proj/README.md

 switch is connected to pin 0  in PORTB using Pull Down configuration Led is connected to pin 0 in PORTC using Positive Logic configuration

+about my knowledge
+I know about AVR and PIC Micro conrollers and c language

 //code